 Try doing a visual check on your sausage as well.
 Check for a change in color, or juices appearing on the surface after being cooked.

 Finally, a fully cooked chicken sausage should make a sizzling sound when it hits a hot pan.
 If it doesn’t, it may not be fully cooked.

 Table Of Contents:

 Chicken Sausage Temperature (Guide)

-165°F is the recommended internal temperature for cooked chicken sausage.
-As we mentioned, chicken sausage has a lower fat content and therefore a higher water content than regular pork sausage.
+165°F (74°C) is the recommended internal temperature for cooked chicken sausage.
+As I mentioned, chicken sausage has a lower fat content (and therefore a higher water content) than regular pork sausage.
 Therefore, it cooks much faster.

-All food safety guidelines recommend cooking sausage at 165°F and it is also the temperature at which all harmful bacteria are killed.
+All food safety guidelines recommend cooking sausage to a temperature of 165°F, and this temperature will kill any and all harmful bacteria inside.
 Brown your chicken sausage over medium heat for the best flavor and texture.

 Here’s how to tell if sausage is cooked, even if you don’t have a meat thermometer.